 Where you use the Platform on behalf of someone else (i.e. a patient), you must ensure you have that person's express consent and authorization to provide us with their personal information.

 We will never sell your sensitive health information to target ads or marketing to you and we will not use your sensitive health information for these purposes without your consent.

-In order to match you with clinical trials, we provide information about your attributes to clinical trial providers such as pharmaceutical companies, clinical trial centres connected to hospitals or other health service providers, and contract research organisations.
+In order to match you with clinical trials, we provide your profile to clinical trial providers such as pharmaceutical companies, clinical trial sites connected to hospitals or other health service providers, and contract research organisations.
 Where we provide such information, it is in a de-identified format.
 Clinical trial providers use this information to confirm your suitability to participate in clinical trials, and may also use this information on an aggregated basis for research and development purposes.